 - “it could be better and more fun”

 After having done my research, it was time to figure out how to write the landing page.
 Luckily, Amy is featuring successful students of the 30x500 course online.
 I considered signing up for course if I had the money but she would definitely decline my application.
-Therefore I started to read up on their previous success stories.
+Therefore I started to read up on their previous success stories (Note: To replicate success, I also recommend the law of success in 16 lessons.).
 I found Nathan Barry’s blog post on Copywriting a landing page where one can get insights on how the 30x500 process looked like in the early days.
 I studied that blog post right down to the last detail.
 What it comes down to is that you have to structure your sales pitch into 3 steps:

 - The problem statement which should resonate with the user

 - What Amy calls the “Dream”.
 You picture to the readers what it would look like if they didn’t have said problems.

 - You pitch to your reader your solution and explain how it solves all said problems.

 Sometimes, at least by analyzing Amy’s 30x500 landingpage, one can squeeze in a fourth section between the dream and your solution, a kind of bridge to make the contrast not too big.
 Which is clever, because you aren’t slapping your readers in the face with your awesome solution but rather ease the transition.
 There is one small disadvantage, more to read.
 If some readers aren’t hooked yet and have a limited attention span for finding a solution to their problems, they could bounce.
 Hence, I noticed that she keeps her sentence rather short and to the point, contrary to mine on this blog post.
 I hope you are still with me :D. I don’t know if this is the cause or whether there is any correlation.